 As a potential student, mention this to your Admissions Officer - they are in contact with the University’s Academic Coordinator, and will be able to provide you with more information about each course and if/how it has been modified.

 Special Announcement!
 Visa extension for current and upcoming students

 We’re committed to helping our students expand their horizons and find their place in the job market.
 That’s why we will support our current and upcoming students’ application for visa extension for a period of 6 months after they graduate, in order for them to have time to find an internship or an employment opportunity.
 Please consider that Harbour.Space can only provide students with the required documents support for their visa extension request.
 From that point on, the student is responsible for providing the other documents and submitting the request to the Spanish immigration offices.
 This offer stands for applicants starting their studies in September 2020.

 If you want to inform yourself further, we suggest looking at the webpage of the Catalonian Government.
-Unfortunately, the page is only available in Catalan and Spanish, but it is the only source which we can guarantee contains 100% reliable information regarding Barcelona’s de escalation phase.
-Alternatively, get in touch with your Admissions Officer and they will do their best to provide you with the most relevant information to your query.
+Unfortunately, the page is only available in Catalan and Spanish, but it is the only source which we can guarantee contains 100% reliable information regarding Barcelona’s status on COVID-19.
+Alternatively, get in touch with your Admissions Officer, and they will do their best to provide you with the most relevant information to your query.
 We hope to see you soon!